Fully Bayesian Penalized Regression with a Generalized Bridge Prior: A Multivariate Generalization

 \section{A Multivariate Generalization}

 There are many possible extensions of the proposed model.
-For example, it is natural to consider multivariate extensions of the proposed model.
+For example, it is natural to consider multivariate versions.
 We will briefly consider one of these; the others are somewhat outside of the scope of the current paper and hence are deferred to future work.

 Suppose there are $n$ observations and that each observation consists of $m$ responses so that $Y_i$ is an $m$-vector.
 Let $X_i$ be an $m \times p$ matrix of covariates.
 We assume for $i=1, \ldots, n$